mimaya/katacoda-scenarios/Kubernete1/step6.md

 * ClusterIP can be accessed only from inside pod
 * NodePort opens a port on each cluster node.
 * NodePort routes to ClusterIP service
+* If Node/VM IP address change, you need to deal with that

 ---